-I have previously made major studies of molecules on surfaces during my appointment at the University of Nottingham.
-I used ultra-high vacuum, room temperature scanning tunnelling microscopy extensively, combined with electrospray and sublimation deposition.
-Examples of systems I have studied were porphyrin nanorings, self-assembly of supramolecular hydrogen-bonded networks, graphene formation on nickel thin films, molecular cages and tweezers, silicon surfaces.
+I have previously been involved in notable studies of molecules on surfaces during my appointment at the University of Nottingham.
+There, I used ultra-high vacuum, room temperature scanning tunnelling microscopy extensively.
+I utilised both electrospray and conventional thermal sublimation for molecular deposition.
+Examples of molecular systems I have studied include porphyrin nanorings, self-assembly of supramolecular hydrogen-bonded networks, graphene formation on nickel thin films, molecular cages and tweezers and silicon surfaces.

 “An STM picture is worth 262144”

 2013-present Research Associate in Department of Chemistry, University of Warwick.

 2004-2013 Research Associate at the School of Physics and Astronomy, University of Nottingham.